-I consider it a compliment when readers say the ‘wilderness’ in my novels, Tracker and Pursuit, is as much a character as the people in them.
+I consider it a compliment when readers say the ‘wilderness’ in my Fox Walker Novels, is as much a character as the people in them.

 But imagination only goes so far…

 I often think about an impromptu writing exercise my writing mentor gave us to do.
 Our assignment was to write for 10 minutes, creating a story from only what we saw in the room.
 He had opened the window, and as I wrote I noticed the sound of a lone cricket outside and wove it into my story.

 As we shared our writing in group, he became excited about the fact I had added the cricket song.
 He pointed out that our imaginations can only go so far, and unless we go to a place and experience it, we will miss those little sensory details that can add richness to the setting.

 Setting the Scene in Your Story

 Scene setting is paramount to making our readers feel grounded in the story.
 They need to understand where the characters are, hence where they, the reader are.
 Otherwise it becomes unsettling and distracts the reader from the story (unless that is your purpose as the writer).

 Remember, the only rule in writing is there are no rules.
 But I’m a firm believer in following writing guidelines until I’m sure I can break the rules successfully—and then only for the purpose that it makes the story better.

 When readers are grounded in the scene they are free to fully immerse themselves into the story.
 The setting becomes another character of the story.
 The story becomes real for them.